 Skip to main content

-OpenClaw can install plugins from three external ecosystems: Codex, Claude, and Cursor.
+OpenClaw can install plugins from four external ecosystems: the vendor-neutral Agent Plugins standard, plus Codex, Claude, and Cursor.
 These are called bundles - content and metadata packs that OpenClaw maps into native features like skills, hooks, and MCP tools.

 Bundles are not the same as native OpenClaw plugins.
 Native plugins run in-process and can register any capability.
 Bundles are content packs with selective feature mapping and a narrower trust boundary.